Factory Accident Claims

 - Not being provided with the necessary Personal Protective Equipment (PPE)

-If you believe that your illness or injury was caused by a breach of your employer’s duty of care, contact us to discuss initiating a claim for compensation.
-We would be pleased to offer you a free assessment of your case and provide guidelines on how much compensation you are likely to be awarded for your factory accident.
+If you believe that your illness or injury was caused by a breach of your employer’s duty of care, contact a solicitor to discuss initiating a claim for compensation.
+Call 0800 678 1410 for a free assessment of your case and receive guidelines on how much compensation you are likely to be awarded for your factory accident.

 Regulations in place to protect factory workers

 All employers must abide by a number of rules and regulations aimed at providing health and safety protection to employees, and preventing accidents from occurring.
 This is the case whether you work in a factory, an office or on a building site.
 These regulations include the following, which are collectively known as the ‘six pack‘:

 - The Personal Protective Equipment at Work Regulations